ygdantas/soa_machinery/README.md

 ## Instructions for running the machinery

-The commands to the SOA machinery can be found below.
+The commands for running the SOA machinery can be found below.
 The results will be printed out on the console.
 If the execution time of the machinery is required append '--stats=verbosity' to each of the following commands.

 ### Outsider intruder
 The following command runs the machinery to enumerate attack paths from the outside (outsider intruder)